drewski90/MongoMultiVendor/README.md

 ## Graphql

 Graphene can get a little messy to work with when your building a lot of mutations so there is a graphql module in this package that inspired by flask-admin.
 It allows you to quickly create the graphql crud operations for your mongoengine models with minimal code.

-## Payments

-Each user goes into a main user pool, outside of the bounds of any one organization which allows for users to sign up once and join any organization without going through the registration process a second time.